 “With the way he was drawn and everything, I just felt that we’d do our own thing,” Cecil said.
 “He’s got a long stride on him and I didn’t want to put him out of it.
 He was very relaxed in the race and he can really gallop.

 “My plan was to basically ignore the field.
 Newmarket is difficult as it’s a very testing straight mile.
 In the last furlong and a half he thought he’d done enough and he was waiting for everyone else.”

 Frankel’s success was a remarkable 25th Classic victory for the master of Warren Place, but even he admits the nerves were getting to him on the morning of the race.

 “You always get nervous before a race like that and worry things could go wrong,” he said.
 “Even coming from the yard the traffic was bad and you don’t want to be held up and for the horse to get upset.
 But he behaved very well.

-Such was the ferocious gallop Frankel set from start to finish, many would have expected him to have been feeling the effects yesterday.
+Such was the ferocious gallop Frankel set from start to finish, many would have expected him to have been feeling the effects this morning.